i-doit/checkmk-web-api-client-php/Contribute.md

 *   Create a tag with

     `git tag -s -m "Release version <VERSION>" <VERSION>`

     `git push --tags`

 There is already a webhook enabled to push the code from GitHub to packagist.
-This needs commit rights on this repository.
+This needs commit rights for this repository.

 ##  Make rules